Wildlife Alliance + Royal Government of Cambodia (MoE)Cambodia

 The project has established an effective boots-on-the-ground protection of this highly threatened forest landscape.
 Since 2006, the project has achieved zero poaching of Asian elephants and supported significant recovery of ungulates and carnivore populations.
-The project employs over 350 rangers, who have conducted nearly 30,000 patrols since 2015 resulting in the removal of >200,000 snares, confiscation of >10,000 chainsaws and logging/poaching vehicles and the rescue of 3250 live animals.
+The project employs over 350 rangers, who have conducted over 24,000 patrols since 2015 resulting in the removal of 175,534 snares, confiscation of 5,624 chainsaws, 27,721 logs seized and the rescue of 3058 live animals.

 The ranger and enforcement team in Southern Cardamom is constructing a tiger reintroduction station, which includes ponds for swimming, wild pig enclosures for tiger prey, workers house and a veterinary station.
 By 2023, the Indian government will begin the reintegration process by donating at least 10 tigers, giving them the opportunity to roam free in Southern Cardamom’s dense rainforests under the legal protection of Southern Cardamom REDD+ rangers.
 The network of protected areas from Southern Cardamom to Tatai and Phnom Samkos wildlife sanctuaries represents an ideal landscape to implement the national tiger recovery program; the first of its kind to be initiated in Cambodia.